nadar/quill-delta-parser/UPGRADE.md

 ## from 3.3.x to 3.4

-+ [#80](https://github.com/nadar/quill-delta-parser/issues/80) When your Quill code contains background color information within the Quill data, and it is unexpectedly affecting the text color, you can disable this feature by following these steps:
++ [#80](https://github.com/nadar/quill-delta-parser/issues/80) Description: In this update, we have introduced a change where background color information from Quill JSON is now extracted and applied as the background color.
+This change may result in unexpected behavior if you had background color information present in your documents but it was not rendered correctly in previous versions.
+To restore the previous behavior and resolve any unexpected issues related to background color rendering, please follow these steps:

 ```php
 $backgroundColor = new BackgroundColor();